 Your password plus your device proves you are you and allows you to access services.

 Each time you use your NetID to log into a service that supports two-step login, you will be prompted to complete a second step.
-Two-step login protects applications that use SSO for authentication, including VPN.
-It does not apply when logging in to non-SSO services (e.g., WordPress), the wired or wireless network, or campus computers.
+Two-step login protects applications that use SSO (Single Sign On) for authentication, including VPN (Virtual Private Network).
+It does not apply when logging in to wireless networks, or campus computers.

 Two-step login can remember trusted devices.
-A “remember me” setting allows you to skip the second step for 30 days on a trusted device such as your Lafayette-issued laptop, desktop, or home computer.
-If you use another browser on the same device, or use a different device, you will be prompted for two-step login again.
+The Lafayette device policy allows you to remember a device for 30 days, such as your Lafayette-issued laptop, desktop, or home computer.
+If you use another browser on the same device or use a different device, you will be prompted for two-step login again.

 What devices or second factors can I use?